A class of count time series models uniting compound Poisson INAR and INGARCH models: Proofs for Section : A new GINARMA model formulation and properties

-We use an argument similar to the one from Section \ref{subsec:derivation_poisson11} to demonstrate that the classical formulation \eqref{eq:X_t_original}, \eqref{eq:lambda_t_pq} of the INGARCH($p, q$) model and the thinning-based version \eqref{eq:Xt_thinning_pq}--\eqref{eq:L_t_mult} are equivalent.
-Again we denote by $C_t^{(i)}, i = 1, 2, \dots$ the number of persons contaminated by infectives from time $t$ and becoming themselves infectious at $t + i$.
+Again we denote by $C_t^{(i)}, i = 1, 2, \dots$ the number of persons infected by infectives from time $t$ and becoming themselves infectious at $t + i$.
 Extending on the notation from the Poisson INGARCH(1, 1) case, we denote by $E^{(i)}_m, m = 1 - q, \dots, 0, i = 1, 2, \dots$ the number of individuals entering the exposed pool via the initialization at time $m$ and turning infectious at time $m + i$.
 Generalizing equation \eqref{eq:decomposition_Xt} we then have

 for $t = 1, 2, \dots$.
 Arguments identical to those from the previous section imply that given $X_{t - 1}, \dots, X_{1 - p}$ all summands in the above equation are independently Poisson distributed, so that $X_t$, too, is conditionally Poisson with a rate $\lambda_t$.